madhavan-raja/askreddit-reader/README.md

 ## Running the application

-This application is built using Python 3.8
+This application is built with Python 3 using Flask

 1. Install the required dependencies using the following command:
   ```